whleucka/muse/README.md

 - HD Radio: Introducing HD radio streaming!
 Now you can listen to high-quality radio stations directly within Muse.
 Simply select your favorite station and enjoy crystal-clear sound.
 - Web-Based Music Player: Access and play your entire music library from anywhere through a user-friendly web interface.
 - Podcasts with ListenNote: Explore a world of podcasts using the ListenNote integration.
-- Built with htmx & PHP: Leverages the power of htmx for a responsive and dynamic user experience, with a robust PHP backend powered by your custom Nebula framework.
+- Built with htmx & PHP: Leverages the power of htmx for a responsive and dynamic user experience.
 - Light/Dark Theme: Personalize your experience with light and dark theme options.
 Switch between themes effortlessly to match your environment and reduce eye strain during extended listening sessions.

 ### To do